psherman42/riscv-easy-as-pi/README.md

 Before fetching and building a fresh copy of the tool chain, it's prudent to clear out old existing files.
 You may want to save any locally made changes before issuing the `rm` commands.

 The toolchain builds smoothly when the working directory is *not* at the same place as the source files.
-For this reason, do the configuration and make steps *one level below*, in a separate folder.
+For this reason, do the `configure` and `make` steps *one level below*, in a separate folder.

 **DO NOT** use the *many thread* `-j` option of `make`, it is too hard on the SD flash memory card.
 ```